skip to Main Content

 Vlada’s knowledge and approach to her practice of Pilates make her a highly requested master Pilates instructor.

-Lauren Parra-Faudree, Butler Center for Dance & Fitness Manager
+Lauren Parra-Faudree, Associate Director of the Butler Center for Dance & Fitness

 lauren.parra-faudree@balletaustin.org

-Lauren has a BA in Sociology and Psychology with a Minor in Dance from Skidmore College in Upstate New York.
-Originally from Austin, Lauren began dancing at the age of 2 and never looked back!
-She spent her early dance years training in a variety of styles including Ballet, Tap, Jazz, Hip Hop, Contemporary, Lyrical, Modern and Ballroom.
-In College Lauren continued her dance training in Modern and Ballet, while serving as the Captain of her College Dance Team.
-It was in college where Lauren began to fall in love with teaching.
-She was a teaching assistant in the dance department while simultaneously working at a local studio and directing an after school dance program for High Schoolers with Special Needs.
+Lauren has a Bachelor of Arts degree in Sociology and Psychology with a Minor in Dance from Skidmore College in Upstate New York.
+Originally from Austin, Lauren began dancing at the age of two and never looked back!
+She spent her early dance years training in a variety of styles including ballet, tap, jazz, hip hop, contemporary, lyrical, modern, and ballroom.
+In college, Lauren continued her dance training in modern and ballet, while serving as the Captain of her college dance team.
+It was in college that Lauren began to fall in love with teaching.
+She was a teaching assistant in the dance department while simultaneously working at a local studio and directing an after school dance program for high schoolers with special needs.

 After moving back to Austin in 2013, Lauren taught at a variety of studios in the Austin area while also working as a freelance performer.
-For many years, Lauren served as the Director of Dance for St. Gabriel’s Catholic School & St. Michael’s Catholic Academy.
-She was responsible for building dance curriculum for all students ranging from 5-18 years old.
-Lauren also served as the Head Coach for the Crusaderettes Dance Team for 6 years where she was able to focus on field performance styles while growing and leading a team of young women.
+For many years, Lauren served as the Director of Dance at St. Gabriel’s Catholic School and St. Michael’s Catholic Academy.
+She was responsible for building dance curriculum for all students ranging from five to eighteen years old.
+Lauren also served as the Head Coach for the Crusaderettes Dance Team for six years, where she was able to focus on field performance styles while growing and leading a team of young women.
 She has been a favorite instructor at Ballet Austin for years, and is excited to program for and manage the future programming for the Butler Center for Dance & Fitness.

 Lauren’s knowledge of and experience teaching dance, combined with being a lifelong Austinite and her ability to connect with people, make her a great leader for the BCDF team and programming.